Low Costs. Huge Economic Benefits.

 The recent growth of the renewable electricity sector is one of greatest business success stories of the 21st century, and further commitment to a clean and renewable America is the fastest way to build future energy security and prosperity.

 Wind power is clean, affordable, domestically produced renewable electricity.
 Thanks to technological advances, the price of American wind power has fallen 66 percent since 2009, saving consumers money.
 And building new wind farms has attracted over $143 billion in private investment to the U.S. economy since 2007.
 Wind power is also a job creator, as more than 102,000 Americans are now employed by the wind industry - tens of thousands are well-paying manufacturing and construction jobs.
 Wind is particularly benefiting rural America, as it offers family farmers and ranchers a new drought-resistant cash crop.
-Wind now powers close to 6 percent of the U.S. power grid, and could reach 20 percent by 2030 according to the U.S. Department of Energy.
+Wind now powers more than 6 percent of the U.S. power grid, and could reach 20 percent by 2030 according to the U.S. Department of Energy.

 The U.S. solar industry is one of the fastest growing energy sectors, and America has some of the best solar resources in the world.
 The cost of solar power has declined 85 percent since 2009, and the industry now employs over 250,000 workers.
 U.S. solar power had its biggest year ever in 2016, nearly doubling its previous record and adding more electric generating capacity than any other source of energy for the first time ever.